fmrtl73/pxdocs/content/release-notes/operator.md

 ### Bug Fixes

 * Fixed an issue where KVDB pods were repeatedly created when a pod was in the `evicted` or `outOfPods` status.

+### Known Issues

+* When you upgrade Operator to version 1.9.0, the snapshot controller containers are removed from `px-csi-ext` deployment when the `installSnapshotController` flag is set to true explicitly in the StorageCluster spec.<br>**Workaround:** To fix this issue, either restart Operator or upgrade to a newer version.

 ## 1.8.1